 As hard as it is to let go of summer, I’m already getting excited about fall recipes.
 In fact, as you can see, I couldn’t wait.
 This Portuguese sausage kale potato soup embodies much of what I love about this cooking season: a tasty, steamy, smoky, comforting dinner in one pot.
-And speaking of the pot, a beautiful blue Dutch Oven from Lodge, like the one that you see in the photo above, will be given away to one of Panning The Globe’s visitors.
-I’ll tell you more about how to enter the giveaway after I share more with you about this delicious, authentic Portuguese soup.

 In Portugal the most popular meat is pork and the best-loved soup is sausage kale potato soup, also know as Caldo Verde.
 It’s often served at weddings and other special occasions.
 Caldo Verde originated in the Minho region of northern portugal.
 You might be familiar with the delicious sparkling wine called Vinho Verde, which hails from that same region.

 Kale and potatoes are abundant in this recipe.
 I love to use the darker, more delicate lacinato kale.
 First remove the thick center ribs.
 Then stack and roll the leaves and slice them into thin slivers.

 After the potatoes cook in the broth, half of them are mashed, which makes the soup thick and creamy.
 The other half remain in bite-sized chunks, adding great texture to the dish.